pandas-dev/pandas/doc/source/user_guide/io.rst

      the default determines the dtype of the columns which are not explicitly listed.

-use_nullable_dtypes : bool = False
+dtype_backend : {"numpy_nullable", "pyarrow"}, defaults to NumPy backed DataFrames.
+    Which dtype backend to use.
+If
-    Whether or not to use nullable dtypes as default when reading data.
-If set to True, nullable dtypes are used for all dtypes that have a nullable implementation, even if no nulls are present.
+    set to True, nullable dtypes or pyarrow dtypes are used for all dtypes.

     .. versionadded:: 2.0